These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 15. Celebration, FL

-If you are visiting the theme parks and want to stay in a smaller town instead of the bustling Orlando and Kissimmee, Celebration FL will be an excellent option.
+If you’re visiting the theme parks and want to stay somewhere with a bit more character than the usual hotel strips around Orlando and Kissimmee, Celebration is worth knowing about.

 Map of the Best Small Towns in Florida